authelia/authelia/docs/content/configuration/identity-validation/reset-password.md

 This section describes the individual configuration options.

-### expiration
+### jwt_lifespan

 {{< confkey type="string,integer" syntax="duration" default="5 minutes" required="no" >}}

-The duration of time the emailed JWT is considered valid.
+The lifespan of the JSON Web Token after it's initially generated after which it's considered invalid.

 ### jwt_algorithm

 {{< confkey type="string" default="HS256" required="no" >}}

-The JWA used to sign the JWT.
+The JSON Web Token Algorithm used to sign the JWT.
 Must be HS256, HS384, or HS512.

 ### jwt_secret